The Bankrate promise

 The latest available data shows that public college enrollment is more than double that of private college enrollment.
 Private colleges tend to keep admissions competitive in order to keep class sizes small, which contributes to the disparity in enrollment.

-In the 2019-20 academic year, college enrollment broke out as follows:
+In the 2020-21 academic year, postsecondary institution enrollment broke out as follows:

 |Total enrollment||Public enrollment||Private not-for-profit enrollment||Private for-profit enrollment|

 As part of its College Scorecard, the U.S. Department of Education lists total enrollment for institutions across the country.
-In 2019-20, Western Governors University took the lead with nearly 100,000 undergraduates.
+In 2020-21, Southern New Hampshire University took the lead with nearly 110,000 undergraduates.

 Source: College Scorecard